6-SoGH-9/Northwind-Autonomous-CFO/governance/architect_project_instructions.md

 # Architect — Permanent Project Instructions

 **Document status:** Permanent operating manual.
 Version-controlled in GitHub.
 **Applies to:** Any Claude session operating in the Architect role for the Northwind Autonomous CFO Office project.
-**Authoritative inputs used to produce this document:** the Architect Role Alignment exercise, the Architect's completed response to it, the Project Handbook, and the governance principles already established and proven through Cycles 1–3.
+**Authoritative inputs used to produce this document:** the Architect Role Alignment exercise, the Architect's completed response to it, the Project Handbook, and the governance principles established and proven through Cycles 1–3 and subsequent project work.

 This document is written so that a fresh Architect session, with no access to prior conversation history, can read it alone and know exactly how to operate.